Here's the story of how I fixed foot swelling (lower limb edema) by changing my diet.

 Before the cold feet and foot swelling became a very noticable issue, I was plagued with severe muscle cramping that started with cramps in my shins and feet waking me up from sleep.
 To limit protein and carbohydrate intake, I tried to fix the cramping problem by eating more salt and drinking more water, as suggested by the low-carbohydrate advocates.

 That didn't work.
 I went from having lower limb cramping only at night to lower limb cramping during the day, particularly in the morning during my strength training sessions.
 Next came severe cramps in my abdominal muscles during strength training sessions.
 Soon I was getting cramps in my feet, legs and abdomen when seeing patients in my acupuncture practice.
-So long as I remained on the low carbohydrate hypercarnivore diet the condition continued to worsen.
-Eventually I was having cramps in my thighs and biceps.

 I knew that cramping was a sign of potassium deficiency but in order to sustain the very low carbohydrate and moderate adequate protein intake I could not eat high potassium foods.
 The alleged remedy for cramping recommended by leading advocates of low carbohydrate diets––eating more salt and drinking more water––didn't reduce my cramps, but it did result in me having cold feet and foot swelling (lower limb edema) many nights before bed.